🎉Grand Opening: June 2026

 Common Causes of a Knocked-Out Tooth

 Regardless of the cause, the steps you take immediately following the injury are what matter most.
+Knowing how to handle the situation calmly and effectively may improve the chances of a positive outcome.

 Immediate Steps To Take After a Tooth Is Knocked Out